Preparing for Science-Based Non-Traditional Careers

 - Developing communication and leadership skills–effectively conveying these skills to employers

-- How to leverage experiences at NCI-CCR to develop the skills to succeed in industry
+- How to leverage experiences at NCI to develop the skills to succeed in industry

 - Industry business culture